christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 This has me chuckling in real life, but I get the feeling that Grünfeld won't take it so cheerfully.

-> Grünfeld, dismissively: "Ah, I have no need for the undoubtably comfortable arrangements you would provide, good friend.
-I'll set out at once, and make camp where I find myself at dusk."
+> Grünfeld, dismissively: "Ah, I have no need for the undoubtably comfortable arrangements you could provide, friend.
+I'll set out at once and make camp where I find myself at dusk."
 >
 > Jaddoc, standing and pushing his chair back: "Very well, then, stranger.
 I sincerely look forward to the report of their situation on your return."
 >